minprog/uva-prog-wis/60 Week 6/20 Problem Set 9/10 Problem Set.md

     >>> B.shape
     (3, 3)

 The display of the 2-dimensional arrays suggest that they can be interpreted as matrices.
-Indeed with the dot function or method one can compute the matrix product of A and B.
+Indeed with the dot function or method one can compute the matrix product of $$A$$ and $$B$$.

     >>> np.dot(A, B)
     array([[ 1,  4,  9],